nikeshgitpro611/reactjs/README.md

 - It is particularly useful for displaying loading indicators during navigation, handling programmatic navigation, rendering conditionally based on navigation state, and logging navigation events.

 # useRouteError()

+`useRouteError` is a React Router hook for handling loader/action/render errors.

+Use it inside errorElement to display user-friendly error messages.

+**Real-world use cases:**

+API failures in loaders.

+Form submission errors in actions.
+,
+Unexpected render errors in components.

 - The useRouteError hook in React Router v6.4+ .
 - This is particularly useful for handling errors gracefully and displaying meaningful error messages to the user.